MagiX7/BlackHole_Engine/README.md

 ## Controls

+ - Use W,A,D to move your U.F.O player with linear velocity.
- - Use W,A,S,D to move your U.F.O player.
+ - Use ARROW keys to move your U.F.O player with force.
  - F1 to show colliders.
  - SPACE to throw mines.
  - E to land.